hanj321/hanj321.github.io/_news/announcement_1.md

 related_posts: false
 ---

 Hanjun Park joined Texas Tech University as an Assistant Professor in the Department of Industrial, Manufacturing, and Systems Engineering.
-The Park Lab was established to advance research in human-centered systems, physical ergonomics, and occupational biomechanics.
+The Park Lab was established!